 This course is a survey of U.S. foreign policy.
-It will focus on the processes, institutions and actors engaged in the creation, advocacy, development, enactment, and implementation of foreign policy, followed by a discussion of several contemporary foreign policy issues.
+It will focus on the processes, institutions and actors engaged in the creation, advocacy, historical development, enactment and implementation of US foreign policy, accompanied by a discussion of several contemporary foreign policy issues.

 How one thinks about, formulates, and implements US foreign policy becomes increasingly critical for policy planners, analysts, and practitioners.
 The fast changing nature of geopolitical security alignments, hegemonic challengers, state capabilities, economic interdependence, cyber and conventional warfare, terror networks, and WMD capabilities all require skilled policy professionals able to integrate, if not coordinate, US policy efforts across a spectrum of opportunities and threats faced by the US today.